Explore UCD

 Introductory training courses on Google Workspace are available via LinkedIn Learning.

-All UCD staff and students have access to LinkedIn Learning.
+All UCD employees have access to LinkedIn Learning.
 Take beginner training courses on Google Drive (and other Google Workspace applications like Google Sheets) and upon completion, you can display the skills on your LinkedIn profile.

 Both on-demand and live sessions are available image